 The first time was when I was 3 or 4 years old and I flew to Portugal with my grandparents.
 I don’t remember much of that trip, but I do remember standing in the cockpit and seeing all those buttons and gauges.

 The best time was in 1999 on a flight to Hong Kong with my parents and sister.
-I was allowed into the cockpit and to stay there for a while (sitting in one of the seats behind the pilots).
+I was allowed into the cockpit and to stay there for a while (sitting in the jump seat).
 The sun had just come up and we were flying above the Himalayas.
 It was absolutely stunning.
 Unfortunately, I had to go back to my seat in economy class when the plane had to land.

 In 2008, I coincidentally got two free flights while backpacking in Southern Africa and during one, I even got to sit next to the pilot!

-In 2010, a friend who has a PPL took me up to the skies when I visited him in Berlin.
+In 2010, a friend who had a LAPL (now he is flying professionally for DHL) took me up to the skies when I visited him in Berlin.

 In 2012, a fighter jet flew over my neighbourhood in Cairo, Egypt.
 It flew so low and it was so loud, perhaps I should have been scared, but instead, I looked up in fascination and was happy to see the details on the jet from quite close.

-And just recently, while in Bangkok for work, I saw two huge army helicopters and one was taking off.
+And just recently, while in Bangkok for work, I saw two huge Chinook helicopters and one was taking off.
 I was again incredibly impressed by that machine, just hovering in the air.

 And when some of my friends dated pilots, I kept thinking that I don’t want to date one – I want to be one.